-The Mask Ordinance is in effect from July 16-Oct.
-14, 2020.
+The Mask Ordinance is in effect through April 9, 2021.
 Please read the actual ordinance for the full list of exceptions.
 The ordinance makes these (and other) exceptions that are most relevant to gatherings at SEAS:

 - Persons with health conditions that prohibit wearing a Face Covering.
 Nothing in this Article shall require the use of a Face Covering by any person for whom doing so would be contrary to their health or safety because of a medical condition;